BenAyedMehdi/Calculator-Exemple-To-Follow/README.md

+# Task description
+We will work as a team to create a simple calculator project using c# while applying Gitflow practice.
+The calculator project will simply perform addintion, subtraction, multiplication and devision.
+In order to complete this project, we will assign tasks to each team member.

 # Git cheat sheet
 ## Cloning an remote repository to your local machine
 To copy an online repository to your local machine, use the following command: